AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-sample-profile-generation-api.md

 ## Next steps

-After reading this document, you now know how to generate sample profiles to be used when testing your file-based destination.
-You can now use the generated sample profiles to further [test your file-based destination](file-based-destination-testing-api.md).
+After reading this document, you now know how to generate sample profiles based on the source schema that you configured in your destination [activation flow](../ui/activate-batch-profile-destinations.md).

+You can now customize these profiles or use them as they are returned by the API, to [test your file-based destination configuration](file-based-destination-testing-api.md).